quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture/geaa_part14_5.4_Quaternions.md

 :p How does this process work in practice?

 ??x
 In practice, the process works by converting the vector into a quaternion with a zero scalar part.
-Then, it uses the multiplication of quaternions to rotate the vector according to the given rotation represented by \( q \).
+Then, it uses the multiplication of quaternions to rotate the vector according to the given rotation represented by $q$.
 The result is extracted from the resulting quaternion form.

 For example, consider rotating an aircraft's forward vector in world space.
 Assuming the positive z-axis always points toward the front of an object:
-1. Represent the forward unit vector as a quaternion: \( [0, 0, 0, 1] \).
+1. Represent the forward unit vector as a quaternion: $[0, 0, 0, 1]$.
-2. Use the aircraft’s orientation quaternion \( q \) to rotate this vector into world space using the formula:
+2. Use the aircraft’s orientation quaternion $q$ to rotate this vector into world space using the formula:
-\[ \mathbf{v'} = q \mathbf{v} q^*. \]
-3. Extract the rotated vector from the resulting quaternion.
+$$\mathbf{v'} = q \mathbf{v} q^*.$$3.
+Extract the rotated vector from the resulting quaternion.

 This method is efficient and avoids complex matrix operations, making it well-suited for real-time applications in games. x??